No one can completely understand the pain you are experiencing . . . but God.

 As soon as my strength allowed, I joined a Bible Study, took art classes, made some decorative changes in my home, and developed a whole new group of friends.

 Though I was still grieving, I made myself keep moving forward.
-Eight years along, I'm more skilled in my creative arts, more settled in my new identity, and have launched the ministry of Lives Overcoming Loss, or L.O.L.
-(We call ourselves Lollies.).
-These are all things I never imagined I could do.
+I'm grateful to report, I'm more skilled in my creative arts, more settled in my new identity, and now I'm comforting others with the comfort God gave me.

 Don't make major decisions hastily.